 There are a ton of different things that can affect your acoustic guitar‘s sound — the wood used, how often you clean it, and, of course, the strings that you decide on using.
 Different strings may not have as much of an impact on overall sound as some other things, but it still does make a difference.

 But just how much can different strings affect your sound?
 And what exactly do different strings sound like?
 We put together this guide to help you find out.

 Perhaps the first thing to consider is the gauge, or the thickness, of the strings.
-String thickness itself is measured in thousandths of an inch, and are normally named after the thickness of the first, or thinnest, string in a set.
+String thickness itself is measured in thousandths of an inch, and is normally named after the thickness of the first, or thinnest, string in a set.
 In other words, if someone tells you they use “8s,” their smallest string is 0.008 inches thick.

 Your string gauge will affect the feel of your playing perhaps even more than the sound — thicker strings are harder to press down, and you’ll need to build up those callouses a little more before it’s comfortable playing them.
 Lighter strings aren’t just easier to play, they’re easier to do things like bend and manipulate.
 On the other hand, thicker strings produce louder volume and more sustain — which is important for many players.

 Here’s a list of standard string gauges, along with a recommendation for each.